KosumovicDenis/Sites/README.md

-# Some Css/Js Animations.
+# Some Html/Css/Js Animations.

-A collation of animations and effetcs made with html, css and js.
+A collation of animations and effects made with html, css and js.

 ## What can you find?

-Some example of what type of effetcs are here:
+Some examples:

 <ul>
  <li>Particles</li>